They’re talking about the project

 By Camille Bordenet

 “Undress the world to look at it differently”: this approach has animated the Franco-Israeli photographer Idan Wizen since April 2009.
 Originally, a simple idea: what if we looked at people as they really are?
 “The best way I can find to drop the costume figuratively is to drop it literally,” he says.

-Thus was born the concept of “who’s that nude in the living room?”.
+Thus was born the concept of “Who’s That Nude in the Living Room?”.
 Why in the living room?
-“The purpose of the works is to be hooked and visible to everyone.
+“The purpose of the works is to be hung and visible to everyone.
 What better place than the living room? “.
-A title which aims to offer an alternative to the framed photos with us, “type of cousin’s wedding, where we are all on our 31, in an agreed pose with a frozen smile”, pleases to explain the photographer of 28 years.
+A title that aims to offer an alternative to the framed photos at home, “cousin’s wedding type, where we are all dressed up, in a conventional pose with a frozen smile,” likes to explain the 28-year-old photographer.

-A spoiled great aunt and a psychiatrist were therefore exchanged for ordinary men and women who came with the desire to strip themselves.
-“Aède”, “L’escrimeuse”, “Le rappeur”, “l’Anachorète”, “Le quantique” are among the 384 anonymous who posed between 2009 and today for the five successive series of the project: Genesis , Persévérance, Arles, Obstination et Névrose, the current series.
+A dotty great-aunt and a psychiatrist have been exchanged for ordinary men and women who came with the desire to bare their soul.
+The “aède”, “L’escrimeuse”, “Le rappeur”, “L’anachorète”, “Le quantique” are part of the 384 anonymous people who posed between 2009 and today for the five successive series of the project: Genèse, Persévérance, Arles, Obstination and Névrose, the current series.

 Chritophe Colera has a PhD in sociology and is a researcher associated to the laboratory of Cultures et Sociétés en Europe of the University of Strasbourg (CNRS-Uds).